BadIdeaException/object-selectors/README.md

 *   The asterisk (`*`) matches 0 or more arbitrary characters
 *   The question mark (`?`) matches exactly 1 arbitrary character

 Using a wildcard always results in an ambiguous selector.
+Wildcard selectors only target **enumerable** properties.

 ### Conditional selection